kailash-manasarovar/statement/docs/timeline/2025/february.md

 - He's stocking up for when I leave him and stop buying him his meals.
 - It's a total tragedy.
 - Did Adams target Paul the same way they did my brother with his Lockerbie compensation - really-nice-geezer friends, a lovely looking lady, etc - knowing his mum was giving him tens of thousands to do the house up in Clovely Road?
-- Do they have a list of people who have been historically sexually abused - they know cos they sold the child porn of them at the time - and they target those people when they get some money because of how easy it is to manipulate a person with historical sexual trauma?
+- Do they have a list of people who have been sexually assaulted as children - they know cos they sold the child porn of them at the time - and they target those people when they get some money because of how easy it is to manipulate a person with unhealed sexual trauma?
+- It's the whole shame thing, isn't it (...we're going to be sorting that out completely).
-- What's interesting to me is how the criminals maintain the reverence their robbed helpers have for them... that's quite interesting.
+- What's interesting to me is how the criminals maintain the reverence their robbed and abused helpers have for them.
 - Of course, a druggy has an unquestionable reverence for the drug-deliverer... but my brother seemed to have reverence for the misogyny they displayed... like that made them more special and worthy of bowing and scraping (snickering)..
 - Did they rape my brother violently causing him extreme sexual trauma (he went to bed for over a year or more after getting home from Thailand in 2011)?
-Then carefully pulling him out of trauma but ensuring he'll do whatever they tell him to, just like they do with all their traumatized female porn-stars...
+Then carefully pulling him out of trauma, bit by bit, while maintaining a fierce hatred for women to ensure he'll do whatever they tell him to if it's gonna hurt a woman, especially a family member...
+- Did they manage to get him to blame me for them sexually assaulting him in Thailand?
 - It would not surprise me.
+In fact, it explains everything rather well.
 - There'll be porn of it too, i.e. evidence.
+- Someone's already gotten a hold of it, ChatGPT told me.
 - Mary always has a miracle for us.

 ## London

+### I release Paul

+- wip

 ### Paul is furious with me